 My first real experience with filmmaking came in the spring 2016 when I acquired a Sony a6300 mirrorless camera and a DJI Phantom 4 drone.
 Very fast I fell in love with the challenge of making timelapses and aerial photography.
 In the summer 2016 I drove from Denmark to the North Cape with the purpose of shooting footage for a few short films about the nature in Norway.

 After finishing five successful short films with footage from my trip to the North Cape it was time for further explorations with my cameras.
 In 2017 I had the pleasure to visit both Cinque Terre and Sestri Levante in Italy and Norway in both spring and summer.
-Norway is amazing for nature photography with its deep blue fjord, snowy mountains and beautiful waterfalls.
-I am looking forward to returning.
+Norway is amazing for nature photography with its deep blue fjords, snowy mountains and beautiful waterfalls.
+I am looking forward to returning in 2018.

 The Silence Project